schadha17/Computer-Systems-Security/README.md

 # Computer-Systems-Security-COMP4108

 - Disclaimer: I do not promote plagarism or copying of the code
-- This repository will involve writeups for the assignments for education and learning purposes
+- This repository will involve writeups of the assignments for education and learning purposes

 ## ASSIGNMENT 1
 ### Part A - Basic Password Cracking